 They say “the road to success is paved with failure.”
 What they don’t say, is that each piece of failure on that road probably looks different than the other.
 Success most likely came by way of trying (and failing) many different ways.
 Yes, you can fail your way to success, but almost never by making the same mistake over and over.

 For example, consider a runner.
-Every race a runner loses, they can may be moving forward.
+Every race a runner loses, they may still be improving.
 If they build up strength and try new running techniques, they will likely see progress.
 They may move up from 5th place to 3rd place to 2nd.
 Even though they aren’t first, each race is a part of the process of success, moving them closer to getting first place.

 6th Key: Try Different Strategies

 Any way you put it, there’s more than one way to do – just about everything.
-So, if at first you don’t succeed, try another way.
+So, if at first, you don’t succeed, try another way.
 Try a new strategy.
 Come at your goal from a new angle, at a different time, with a different person.
 There could in fact be many effective strategies.
 You just need to find the right one.
-The only way to find it is to keep changing and keep trying until you find one that works."If at first you don’t succeed, try another way." #successtips #LifeLessons Click To Tweet
+The only way to find it is to keep changing and keep trying until you find one that works.

 7th Key: Take Smart Risks